Create plane wave excitation environment for antenna or array

 h = planeWaveExcitation; show(h)

 The blue arrow shows the direction of propagation of the plane wave.
-By default, the direction is along the x-axis.
+The default direction is along the x-axis.
 The pink arrow shows polarization of the plane wave.
-By default, the polarization is perpendicular to the direction of propagation i.e. along the z-axis.
+The default polarization is perpendicular to the direction of propagation.
+In this case, the polarization is along the z-axis.

 Excite a dipole antenna using plane wave.
 Calculate the feed current at 70 MHz.